From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Results

 \subsection{Magnetization Curves}

-In this section, we present and discuss our computed magnetization data.
-We characterize the curves by $h_{c_1}, h_{c_2}, h_m$ and the slopes $\alpha=\dv{m^z(h)}{h}$, either close to $h=0$ or $h=h_{c_1}$.
+In this section, we present and discuss our computed magnetization data showing how measured magnetization curves may be used to infer the parameters of the theory.
+Another technique for extracting the coupling parameters is via nuclear magnetic resonance (NMR) experiments measuring the nuclear spin-lattice relaxation rate $T_1^{-1}$ as a function of the magnetic field and comparing it to DMRG results of both $m^z$ and $m^x_a$\cite{PhysRevB.83.054407,PhysRevLett.101.137207}.
+We characterize the curves by $h_{c_1}, h_{c_2}, h_m$ and the slope (differential susceptibility) $\alpha=\dv{m^z(h)}{h}$, where $\alpha(h \rightarrow 0)$ is the uniform susceptibility.
 We separately consider the cases of weak and strong intraladder coupling.
-Another, possibly complementary method of extracting the coupling parameters is via NMR experiments by measuring the nuclear spin-lattice relaxation rate $T_1^{-1}$ as a function of the magnetic field and comparing it to DMRG results of both $m^z$ and $m^x_a$\cite{PhysRevB.83.054407,PhysRevLett.101.137207}.